 { { }}

-\begin{prop} The flag manifolds $SO(7)/U(1)\times U(2)\cong SO(7)/U(1)^{2}\times SU(2)$ defined by the painted Dynkin diagrams (II) and (III), respectively, are isometric. \end{prop} \begin{proof} By combining parts (a) and (b) of Table 4 and using relation (\ref{ls}), we establish the following correspondence between the associated isotropy summands and the type or roots generating them (with respect to their length).
+\begin{prop} The flag manifolds $\SO(7)/\U(1)\times \U(2)\cong \SO(7)/\U(1)^{2}\times \SU(2)$ defined by the painted Dynkin diagrams (II) and (III), respectively, are isometric (as real manifolds). \end{prop} \begin{proof} By combining parts (a) and (b) of Table 4 and by using relation (\ref{ls}), we have established in Table 5 a correspondence between the associated isotropy summands and the type or roots generating them (with respect to their length).
 We also give the dimensions of these submodules.

-{ { }} From the first and the third column of Table 5, it obvious that in order to prove our claim is sufficient to construct the following isometries:
+From the first and the third column of Table 5, it obvious that in order to prove our claim is sufficient to construct the following isometries: